felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 }
 ```

-Now, the data for that particular user is cached, and ***whenever the application needs this data it'll reach for its cached version and revalidate it in background***, which ***allows users to have a better experience as they don't need to wait for data they have already fetched before***.
+Now, the data for that particular user is cached, and whenever the application needs this data it'll reach for its cached version and revalidate it in background, which allows users to have a better experience as they don't need to wait for data they have already fetched before.
 Besides, now cached data can be accessed and manipulated using:

 - [`getQueryData`](https://tanstack.com/query/latest/docs/reference/QueryClient/#queryclientgetquerydata)
 - [`getQueriesData`](https://tanstack.com/query/latest/docs/reference/QueryClient/#queryclientgetqueriesdata)